Pranav150604/Tic_Tac_Toe_Python/README.md

 Gameplay:

 Players take turns marking empty cells with their symbol (X or O).
-The game ends when one player gets three of their symbols in a row, column, or diagonal, or when the game board is full with no winner (tie).
+The game ends when one player gets three of their symbols in a row, column, or diagonal, or when the game board is full with no winner (tie).<br>
 Winning:

 If a player gets three of their symbols in a row, column, or diagonal, they win the game.
-If the game board is full with no winner, it's a tie.
+If the game board is full with no winner, it's a tie.<br>
 Running the Game
 ## Prerequisites: